-12 Ibidem, para.
-69 (underline added).
-19 July 2011 the phrase "will be most effectively progressed" upon the future appointment of the DPP leaves ambiguous whether the investigations are already underway, or will only be undertaken once the new DPP is appointed.
-A discussion follows of the investigations in "the field", without however making any mention of whether such investigations encompassed the actions of any of the defendants.13 A promise is then made that: [a]n updated report on the state of these investigations and how they extend upwards to the highest levels and to all cases, including those before the ICC, will be submitted by the end of July 2011.
-The report will also outline the investigation strategy which, as envisaged in by the February 2009 Report, is building on the investigation and prosecution of lower level perpetrators to reach up to those at the highest levels who may have been responsible....
-The report to be submitted at the end of July 2011 will cover investigations undertaken by the new DPP and the timetable for further investigations.14 - 9.
+investigations undertaken by the new DPP and the timetable for further investigations." $^{18}$ - 9.
 The notion of an "updated" report perpetuates the ambiguity by implying that investigations have already started but without expressly stating whether that is the case.
 The language used in the Application appears almost designed to create the possibility that investigations are currently underway, but without expressly so stating one way or the other. - 10.
-A further equivocation is the identity of those whom the Government asserts are being, or will be, investigated.
+A further equivocation is the identity of those whom the Government asserts is being, or will be, investigated.
 The promised end-of-July report on investigations will explain "how they extend upwards to the highest levels and to all cases, including those before the ICC."
 The reference to "cases", rather than "the suspects" or "the defendants", is significant because elsewhere in the Application the Government argued that "ICC case law has not authoritatively determined the meaning of the word 'case'", and that the word could mean "the same conduct in respect of persons at the same level in the hierarchy being investigated by the ICC."
-15 13 Ibidem, para.
-70.

-14 Ibidem, paras.
+The Government's promise, assuming a consistent meaning of the word "case", was therefore no more than that it would investigate upwards to the same level as the positions held by the defendants. - 11.
+The Government is wrong to allege that the Chamber's analysis of the use of the word "case" reflected a view that "the Government of Kenya was not to be trusted in respect of the information it provided about its national investigation."
+On the contrary, the need to examine the Government's legal arguments arose from its own equivocation as to whether investigations actually would encompass the &lt;sup>18 Ibidem, paras.
 71-72 (underline added).

-15 Ibidem, para.
+&lt;sup>19 Ibidem, para.
 32.